Separated abdominal muscles after pregnancy (split Abdominal muscles or Diastasis Recti).

-- An abdominal hernia may also be a concern and should be treated.
+- Abdominal hernia’s; Can be a concern and should be treated.

-- The condition of diastasis recti is considered primarily to be non-life threatening; however, it often leads to chronic back pain and can worsen post-pregnancy incontinence or chronic constipation.
+- Diastasis recti; although considered to be non-life threatening can, lead to chronic back pain and can worsen post-pregnancy incontinence and chronic constipation.

 How does pregnancy result in damaged abdominal muscles?

-- Put simply, when your uterus is growing during pregnancy, your abdominal muscles also get stretched.
+- During pregnancy as your uterus is growing, your abdominal muscles are also stretching.

 - Like your skin, this area of your body tends to get overstretched.

-- You see the stretch marks on the OUTSIDE of your baby bump – letting you know your skin is being overstretched.
+- Stretch marks on the OUTSIDE of your baby bump is your bodies way of telling you that your skin is being overstretched.